Skip to main content

 Your brain is rich with androgen receptors.
 These are specialized proteins located on the surface and within the cytoplasm of neurons.
 When testosterone binds to these receptors, it initiates a cascade of genetic and non-genetic signals.
 Think of it as a key fitting into a lock, opening a door to a host of cellular activities.

-These receptors are particularly dense in regions critical for higher-order and emotional processing, including the hippocampus, the amygdala, and the cerebral cortex.
+These receptors are particularly dense in regions critical for higher-order cognitive function and emotional processing, including the hippocampus, the amygdala, and the cerebral cortex.
 The hippocampus is the seat of learning and memory formation.
 The amygdala governs emotional responses like fear and aggression.
 The cerebral cortex is responsible for executive functions such as planning, decision-making, and social behavior.

 The presence of these receptors in these specific locations tells a clear story.
 The brain is designed to respond to testosterone.
 The hormone actively participates in the maintenance of neuronal health, a process known as neuroprotection.
-It helps shield brain cells from various forms of injury, including the that is a natural byproduct of our metabolism.
+It helps shield brain cells from various forms of injury, including the oxidative stress that is a natural byproduct of our metabolism.

 This protective quality is one reason why a healthy baseline of testosterone is associated with cognitive vitality.
 It supports the very infrastructure of cognition, ensuring the neurons that carry information are robust and resilient.